 Researchers recognize that comparisons between married and unmarried individuals are complicated by the possibility that observed differences might be due to self-selection.
-People who choose to marry may differ from those who do not choose to marry important ways (e.g., in terms of mental health happiness).
-After extensive study, however, researchers have concluded that the benefits associated with marriage result largely from the institution itself rather than from selfselection.
+People who choose to marry may differ from those who do not choose to marry in important ways (e.g., in terms of mental health or happiness).
+After extensive study, however, researchers have concluded that the benefits associated with marriage result largely from the institution itself rather than from self-selection.
 See, e.g., W.R.
 Gove et al., The Effect of Marriage on the Well-Being of Adults: A Theoretical Analysis, 11 J. Fam.
 Issues 4, 10 (1990); J.E.
 Murray, Marital Protection and Marital Selection: Evidence from a Historical-Prospective Sample of American Men, 37 Demography 511 (2000).
-Similarly, in anticipating that being able to marry will have beneficial effects for same-sex couples, amici recognize that selfselection will play a role in marriage between same-sex partners as it currently does with different-sex partners.
+Similarly, in anticipating that being able to marry will have beneficial effects for same-sex couples, amici recognize that self-selection will play a role in marriage between same-sex partners as it currently does with different-sex partners.
 Given the opportunity to marry, not all same-sex couples will choose to do so, any more than is now the case for heterosexuals.
 It is reasonable to expect that same-sex couples who choose to marry, like their heterosexual counterparts, will benefit from the institution of marriage itself.

 See N.J.
 Johnson et al., Marital Status and Mortality: The National Longitudinal Mortality Study, 10 Annals Epidemiology 224 (2000); C.E.
 Ross et al., The Impact of the Family on Health: The Decade in Review, 52 J. Marriage & Fam.
 1059 (1990); R.W.
-Simon, Revisiting the Relationships Among Gender, Marital Status, and Mental Health, 107 Am.
-J. Soc.
-1065 (2002).

-intimate relationship because most (although not all) studies have found that married individuals generally manifest greater well-being than comparable individuals in heterosexual unmarried cohabiting couples.
-32 The health benefits of marriage may be due partly to married couples enjoying greater economic financial security than unmarried individuals.
-33 Of course, marital status alone does not guarantee greater health or People who are unhappy with their marriage often manifest lower levels of well-being than their unmarried counterparts, and experiencing marital discord dissatisfaction is often associated with negative
+do not appear to result simply from being in an intimate relationship because most (although not all) studies have found that married individuals generally manifest greater well-being than comparable individuals in heterosexual unmarried cohabiting couples.
+The health benefits of marriage may be due partly to married couples enjoying greater economic and financial security than unmarried individuals.
+Of course, marital status alone does not guarantee greater health or happiness.
+People who are unhappy with their marriage often manifest lower levels of well-being than their unmarried counterparts, and experiencing marital discord and dissatisfaction is often associated with negative health effects.